 Five Generations of an American Family Business

 Successfully passing a family business along to the second generation is a significant feat.
 Seeing the fifth generation take the reins is virtually unheard of.
-And that's what Zengeler Cleaners has done, though it's difficult to get Bob Zengeler Sr. to settle down at his desk to talk about the amazing American success story that is his dry cleaning business.
+And that's what Zengeler Cleaners has done, though it was often difficult to get Bob Zengeler Sr. to settle down at his desk to talk about the amazing American success story that was his dry cleaning business.
 Bob was legendary in the dry cleaning business.
 He served his industry with great pride for over five decades.

-Watching Bob Sr., it's clear he has only one style when it comes to his work life: hands-on, management-by-walking-around.
-His office, adorned with artifacts and memorabilia from Zengeler Cleaners long history, is rarely occupied.
-At an age when many successful business owners are practicing their short game, 88-year-old Bob is always out on the plant floor, inspecting, encouraging, and mostly doing.
-He's been at it since he was discharged from the U.S. Navy in 1952 and immediately joined his father Ralph in the business.
-Dry cleaning is the only life he's ever known.
+Watching Bob Sr., it was clear he had only one style when it came to his work life: hands-on, management-by-walking-around.
+His office, adorned with artifacts and memorabilia from Zengeler Cleaners long history, was rarely occupied.
+At an age when many successful business owners were practicing their short game, 88-year-old Bob was always out on the plant floor, inspecting, encouraging, and mostly doing.
+He had been at it since he was discharged from the U.S. Navy in 1952 and immediately joined his father Ralph in the business.
+Dry cleaning is the only life he ever knew.

 "I'd also observe my father removing spots on the spotting board, the place where we keep all the specialized chemicals we use for that purpose.
 He was meticulous.
 In high school, I'd go down to the plant with him before school started, then go back there after school.
 My uncle would make me put on a necktie the minute I hit the door, and I'd drive around Lake Forest making deliveries to our customers.
 Then I'd come home with my father after he locked up.
 I had no desire to do anything else."

-These days, despite his role as patriarch and the fourth generation of his family to control a business that is nearly 150 years old, Bob still doesn't allow himself the luxury of sleeping in.
-He rises every morning, Monday through Friday, at 4:15 a.m., and by 5:00 he's opening up and turning on the boilers at the Park Avenue operation in Libertyville.
-To keep that kind of schedule, he's in bed every evening by 8:30 p.m., a routine he's always followed and that he claims he still enjoys.
+Despite his role as patriarch and the fourth generation of his family to control a business that is nearly 150 years old, Bob wouldn't allow himself the luxury of sleeping in.
+He rose every morning, Monday through Friday, at 4:15 a.m., and by 5:00 he'd be opening up and turning on the boilers at the Park Avenue operation in Libertyville.
+To keep that kind of schedule, he would be in bed every evening by 8:30 p.m., a routine he always followed and that he claimed he always enjoyed.
 "I never get to see Letterman or Leno, but that's okay, it's a business that has to start early, and I like getting a head start."
-On Saturdays, he allows himself the "luxury" of arriving at 6:00 a.m.
+On Saturdays, he allowed himself the "luxury" of arriving at 6:00 a.m.